 Create A Campaign

 Begin your responsive search ads campaign by selecting the “ads and extensions tab” on the left side of the screen in your Google Ads account.
-If you don’t have an account, you’ll need to set one up at Google Ads.
+If you don’t have an account, you’ll need to set one up or find a company that provides Google Ads management services.

 Once you’ve selected the ads’ extension tab, select the blue plus sign to create a new ad.
 Choose your campaign and “responsive search ad” to get started.